DataSift

 Monitor & Convert

-When a not-interested lead responds to a drip, move them back to Nurture.
-Do not call immediately.
-Let them set the pace.
+When a not-interested lead responds, move them back into the active pipeline at the right qualified temperature (usually Warm).
+Make sure the receiving sequence removes them from the drip so they do not get texts and calls at once.
+Then let them set the pace.
 The deal comes when their timeline aligns with your patience.

 Ty's Tip: Most operators delete not-interested leads.
 That is burning money.
 These people told you they own a distressed property.
 Their timeline just was not right.
 Circumstances change.
 Divorces finalize.
 Tax bills stack up.
 Be there when they do.